Socially Distanced But Not Disconnected: Adapting in a Pandemic

 Despite shortages of many high demand items, The Forest at Duke was very fortunate to obtain a pallet of hand sanitizer and antibacterial foam soap for all campus dispensers.
 Thanks to the community’s participation in a test program for new dispensers, this hot commodity was acquired six months before the pandemic reached Durham.
 Other items significant to maintaining safety among The Forest population were acquired at local big box retailers, like Sam’s Club, Wal-Mart, and Target.

-Though bleach based wipes were among the first items wiped out by high demand, the Health & Wellness Center
+Though bleach based wipes were among the first items wiped out by high demand, the Health Center

 For their part, the Maintenance team secured the necessary equipment to provide negative pressure in rooms set aside for isolation respite, if needed.
-To eliminate “crossover” between the Independent Living and Health & Wellness residences, Zachary Moore, Maintenance Tech I, and Vance Wonderly, Maintenance Tech III, were assigned to perform work solely in the Health & Wellness Center.
+To eliminate “crossover” between the Independent Living and Health Center residences, Zachary Moore, Maintenance Tech I, and Vance Wonderly, Maintenance Tech III, were assigned to perform work solely in the Health Center.

 All departments, General Services and otherwise, secured personal protective equipment (PPE) through multiple vendors and created new business relationships.
 This important box was checked to ensure that chemicals and equipment were readily available to keep team members as safe as possible as they cared for residents.